You enjoy running, right?

-“Focus on form instead of speed and continue to breathe and be relaxed.
+“Focus on form instead of speed when hill running and continue to breathe and be relaxed.
 You can make hills as hard or as easy as you want, but start by framing them in a positive way and take it from there.”

 Connect With Majell:

 ~Ultra Trail World Tour Athlete featured in ESPN

 “Everyone always gets a bit worried about hill running, there is no need to.
 There are a few things that you can do to run better up hills and be more efficient.”

 “First, short strides.
 This will allow you to be really powerful in your steps and propel you forward.
 Landing on the ball of your foot to give maximum stability and explosive power.”

 “Second, engage the core while hill running.
 Having a strong core will really help on the ups and also the downs.
 Being able to hold your body nice and tall, keep your lungs open, will make you so much more efficient and allow you to breathe more.
 This will also reduce the amount of excess movement from your upper body, saving the energy for your legs.”

 “Third, hill running is not just about the up, it is about the down too!
 On the downs, you need to run with confidence and look up.
 You should be looking 4-8 steps ahead, planning your route, the path of least resistance.
 You want to flow as best as possible to save energy, be efficient, and also have fun!”

 “My number one tip for hill running, especially during a race, is to not be afraid to slow down and decrease your effort.
 If you increase your cadence and decrease your speed, you will be able to keep your effort closer to that of running flat terrain and avoid burning out too early and having no climbing legs later on.
 Remember, climbing requires more energy, so keep your climbs at a smart pace and a smile on your face!”